J.D., Emory University School of Law

 Wills and Trusts

-Anne S. Emanuel, professor of law emerita, teaches in the areas of Criminal Law and Criminal Procedure, and in the areas of Wills & Trusts and Fiduciary Administration.
-She is a 1975 graduate of the Emory University College of Law, where she served as editor in chief of the Emory Law Review.
+Anne S. Emanuel, professor of law emerita, teaches in the areas of criminal law and criminal procedure, wills & trusts and fiduciary administration.
+She is a 1975 graduate of the Emory University School of Law, where she served as editor in chief of the Emory Law Review.
 After graduation, she clerked for Judge Elbert P. Tuttle of the U.S. Court of Appeals for the 5th Circuit.
 Emanuel released an authorized biography of Judge Tuttle in 2012, Elbert Parr Tuttle: Chief Jurist of the Civil Rights Revolution, and has published four articles in connection with that project.

 In early 2012, Emanuel received the inaugural Lifetime Achievement Award from the Southern Center for Human Rights as well as the Lifetime Commitment to Public Service Award from the Emory Public Interest Committee.